 The candidate for the Master of Arts - English with a concentration in Creative Writing is required to complete a creative thesis.
 Students in this concentration should wait to register for thesis (ENGL 600) until a minimum of two (2) workshop course requirements have been met as the student's thesis will be comprised of work produced and revised over the course of study.
 In preparation for thesis completion and defense, and in coordination with the program director, the student will select a thesis director from the Creative Writing faculty.
 The second faculty selection for the committee should also be a member of the Creative Writing faculty.
 To complete the committee, the student may choose any member of the English graduate faculty.
+The student's thesis directions are considered to the committee, the student may choose any member of the English graduate faculty.

-The student's thesis director serves as chair of his/her thesis committee.
+tor serves as chair of his/her thesis committee.
 As soon as a member of the graduate Creative Writing faculty agrees to act as director for the thesis, the student should submit a one-page thesis proposal to the program coordinator.
 This thesis proposal should be signed by the director of the thesis and by two other graduate English faculty members who are qualified to serve and who have agreed to serve as readers for the thesis.
 (The departmental graduate committee and the Creative Writing program coordinator must approve exceptions to the members of the thesis committee.)
 The thesis, a body of work in the student's primary genre, should be of publishable quality and must be introduced by a critical abstract.